sudoskys/StableDiffusionBook/docs/model/WebUi/base.en.md

 * `darkness,"light, green",heat` - RIGHT - 3 items - `darkness`, `light, green`, `heat`

 ### **Variations**

+This parameter is used for the seed merge operation.

 A Variation strength slider and Variation seed field allow you to specify how much the existing picture should be altered to look like a different one.
 At maximum strength, you will get pictures with the Variation seed, at minimum - pictures with the original Seed (except for when using ancestral samplers).